reddy-lalith/ratemymate/README.md

 # Rate My Mate

 A modern dating review platform built with Next.js, React, and Tailwind CSS.
-Rate My Mate allows users to search for potential partners by their first name, last name, and college, then read honest reviews from past partners to make more informed dating decisions.
+Rate My Mate allows users to search for potential partners by their first name, last initial, and college, then read honest reviews from past partners to make more informed dating decisions.

 ## Overview

 Rate My Mate is a dating review platform designed to help users make more informed decisions about their dating life.
 The platform features:

-- **Smart Search**: Search for people by first name, last name, and college
+- **Smart Search**: Search for people by first name, last initial, and college
 - **Honest Reviews**: Read anonymous reviews from past partners
 - **Rating System**: See percentage of people who would date again
 - **Tag System**: View top personality traits and characteristics